-Although it is mostly guitar players who visit this website, the tuner can be used with most other common instruments.
+Although it is mostly guitar players who visit this website, the tuner can be used with other common instruments.
 Here are a few possible variations of Tune That Guitar.

 Tune a bass

 A bass guitar’s tuning is the same as that of a guitar.
 There are two differences, though.
 The first is that the bass guitar, as its name implies, is an instrument whose range is low.
 It might therefore be more difficult for the tuner to pick up exactly which note is being played, and you might have to use your ear to polish the tuning after you use the tuner.
-Especially on the low strings.
+Especially on the lowest strings.

 The second difference is that a regular bass guitar only has four strings while a guitar generally has six.
-E standard tuning (EADGBe) becomes EADG: the same tuning as on a guitar, minus the two high strings.
+E standard tuning (EADGBe) therefore becomes EADG: the same tuning as on a guitar, minus the two high strings.